hayleyanne/hello-world/README.md

 # hello-world
+this file has been started to practice some basic functions I have learned through my engineering classes
 // This function checks whether a number is even def f(x):
   // compute x modulo 2 and check whether it is zero